 Network connection problems Symptom FRU/action One or more blade servers are unable to communicate with the network.
 Make sure that: The switch modules for the network interface being used are installed in the correct BladeCenter bays and are configured and operating correctly.
 See the IBM BladeCenter Type 8677 Hardware Maintenance Manual and Troubleshooting Guide on the IBM BladeCenter Documentation CD for details.
 The settings in the switch module are appropriate for the blade server (settings in the switch module are blade-specific).
 If you installed an I/O expansion option, verify that: The option is designed for the blade server.
 You followed the installation instructions that came with the option.
 The option is installed correctly.
+You have not loosened any other installed options or cables.
 You updated the configuration information in the Configuration/Setup Utility program.
 Whenever memory or an option is changed, you must update the configuration.
-If the problem remains, see "Undetermined problems" on page 101.

-Note: See Chapter 7, "Parts listing, Type 8839," on page 105 to determine which components should be replaced by a field service technician.
+Note: See Chapter 7, "Parts listi a field service technician. ng, Type 8839," on page 105 to determine which components should be replaced by Service processor problems Symptom FRU/action Service processor in the management module reports a general monitor failure.

-Service processor problems

-Symptom FRU/action

-Service processor in the management module reports a general monitor failure.
 Disconnect the BladeCenter unit from all electrical sources, wait for 30 seconds, reconnect the BladeCenter unit to the electrical sources, and restart the server.
 If the problem remains, see "Undetermined problems" on page 101 and the IBM BladeCenter Type 8677 Hardware Maintenance Manual and Troubleshooting Guide on the IBM BladeCenter Documentation CD.